FrozenSaturn/Hackathon/README.md

 # Hackathon
-A website for keeping track of Covid tests.
+A website for keeping track about Covid and it's affected patients